AnnaJouppi/SarjaPurkki/README.md

 # SarjaPurkki 📺

 ## Introduction 🧾
-A full-stack application that allows users to search for information about TV shows and actors, as well as other contributors to the series.
+A full-stack application that allows users to search for information about TV shows and actors.
 It uses the [TV Maze API](https://www.tvmaze.com/api) to retrieve data.
+Feel free to clone the repo and try it for yourself!

 **Technologies used:** HTML, CSS, JavaScript, Node.js

+**Installation**

 ## Images